-At The South Tampa Law Group, P.A. we recognize the sacrifices made by SMs, their spouses, and even their children, to serve and protect our country and preserve our freedom.
+At The North Tampa Legal Group, P.A. we recognize the sacrifices made by SMs, their spouses, and even their children, to serve and protect our country and preserve our freedom.
 The military family unit often suffers the consequences of these sacrifices by falling apart.
-The goal of The South Tampa Law Group, P.A. is that both parties are treated fairly and receive what they are rightfully entitled to, and that the children of the marriage, if there are any, are properly provided for and protected.
+The goal of The North Tampa Legal Group, P.A. is that both parties are treated fairly and receive what they are rightfully entitled to, and that the children of the marriage, if there are any, are properly provided for and protected.

-Call The South Tampa Law Group, P.A. whether you are an SM or a military spouse if you need representation as a SM or SM spouse in dissolution or post-dissolution proceeding.
+Call The North Tampa Legal Group, P.A. whether you are an SM or a military spouse if you need representation as a SM or SM spouse in dissolution or post-dissolution proceeding.
 We extend the professional courtesy of military discounts on our fees as well as a free consultation.

 For More Information, Call Us Now